SiddharthNVenkatesh/1830-game-log-scraper/README.md

-**1830 Game Log Scraper:**
+# 1830 Game Log Scraper:

 The goal of this repository is to build a package to scrape game data for 1830 games from the 18xx.games api.

-This scraper is implemented as a class in the 1830-game-scraper python file.
-Here are the current features implemented in this class:
+## Installation Instructions:

+`conda env create --file=environment.yml`

+## Implemented Features:

 1. An attribute recording the list of players in the game in initial turn order.
 2. Methods that record the distribution of privates, the player with priority in stock round 1 and the final player scores.

-**Upcoming Features:**
+## Upcoming Features:

 Here are some features that are planned to be added to this scraper: